x3mDomination/C27/README.md

-# C27
+# angryBirdsStage2.5
-Angry birds using constraint concept.
+Angry Birds stage 2.5 with Class Inheritance and Images